|Home||Special Reports||Archive||Links||The City||Commerce||About||Contacts||Editor||Send PR|

 On his Facebook page under the heading "A Little About Myself" Mountford wrote: "I'm a Musician, Singer, and Author in Progress.
 I like Strange Things and Weird People."

-He also claimed Rodriguez violated the Tom Bane Civil Rights Act, a California law enacted in 1987 to stem a tide of hate crimes that does not require a showing that the violator acted with discriminatory intent or animus.
+The lawsuit also claims Rodriguez violated the Tom Bane Civil Rights Act, a 1987 California law enacted to stem a tide of hate crimes that does not require a showing that the violator acted with discriminatory intent or animus.

 On January 10, Rodriguez asked the Court to grant partial summary judgment in his favor on the Bane Act claim.
 Mountford opposed the motion.